Stability as a Liability:Systematic Breakdown of Linguistic Structure in LLMs: Introduction

 In this work, we identify and systematically study a previously under-characterized phenomenon: \textbf{Over-stabilization of internal generation dynamics can induce highly stable yet degenerate behaviors, even when conventional training objectives continue to improve.} Empirically, we observe that models may converge to repetitive, low-entropy token distributions, abnormal end-of-sequence behavior, or collapsed representational diversity, while exhibiting smooth loss curves and apparent training stability.

-We have proved that this phenomenon does not arise from training failure\cite{zhu2025llm}, poor optimization\cite{chow2024performance}, or hyperparameter choices\cite{van2024loop}.
-Instead, it emerges robustly across random seeds and architectures\cite{bharathi2023text,bahani2023effectiveness,lima2023large} when internal dynamics are stabilized without semantic alignment.
+We have proved that this phenomenon does not arise from training failure~\citep{zhu2025llm}, poor optimization~\citep{chow2024performance}, or hyperparameter choices~\citep{van2024loop}.
+Instead, it emerges robustly across random seeds and architectures~\citep{bharathi2023text,bahani2023effectiveness,lima2023large} when internal dynamics are stabilized without semantic alignment.
 This suggests a fundamental decoupling between objective-level convergence and generative expressiveness under certain stabilization regimes.

-To isolate this effect, we study a class of training mechanisms that explicitly regulate internal generation statistics during learning\cite{yin2024entropy}.
+To isolate this effect, we study a class of training mechanisms that explicitly regulate internal generation statistics during learning~\citep{yin2024entropy}.
 By design, these mechanisms improve stability of logits distributions and temporal dynamics, yet do not directly optimize semantic rewards or preferences.
 This setting allows us to disentangle goal-aligned stability from goal-decoupled stability, revealing failure modes that are largely masked by existing evaluation practices.

 We conduct a comprehensive empirical analysis using entropy trajectories, effective rank measurements, length distributions, and cross-seed consistency tests.
 Our results show that lower training loss and increased stability do not necessarily imply improved or even preserved generative capacity.
+Codes are available at \url{https://anonymous.4open.science/r/Stability-as-a-Liability-Systematic-Breakdown-of-Linguistic-Structure-in-LLMs-99F7}.

 Our contributions are as follows: